Factory And Plant Workers

 If an individual is killed while working at his or her job (including deaths caused by an occupational-related diseases, such as asbestosis or mesothelioma), death benefits are triggered so that the surviving dependent family members may recover monetary compensation.
 Suing the victim’s employer is barred by law in such cases; however, if a third party is found to have played a part in the employee’s death, the survivors may choose to retain a law firm to pursue a wrongful death claim against the responsible party(s).

 If your family has lost a husband, wife, father or mother, you owe it to yourself and your family to understand the benefits accorded you by law through the New Jersey Workers’ Compensation Act.
 The law stipulates that if a factory or plant worker is killed in a job-related industrial accident, the victim’s family should be able to receive financial compensation.

 Understanding your rights to workers’ comp death benefits is extremely important for any surviving spouse and/or dependent children who have recently lost a loved one to a tragic manufacturing accident.
-At the law offices of the Law Offices of Jonathan F. Marshall, death benefit claims experts are trained to handle survival claim cases.
+At New Jersey Workers Compensation Lawyer, death benefit claims experts are trained to handle survival claim cases.

 In addition to the recovery of lost wages, other related costs, such as mortuary and burial charges, as well as medical expenses incurred prior to the victim’s death should also be included as part of the survivors’ death claim.
 Our services are available to assist surviving spouses and dependent children recover the workers’ comp benefits due them under New Jersey law, regardless of whether the death occurred in Mercer, Essex, Monmouth, Middlesex, Bergen, Passaic, Union, Hudson, Morris, or any other county in the Garden State.